John-Akech/John-Akech/README.md

 ## 🎯 Daily Motivation

-**Keep your streak alive!** Each day you push code, learn a new ML concept, or contribute to projects counts.
+**Keep your streak alive!** Each day you push code, learn a new concept, or contribute to projects counts.
 - ✅ Consistency is the secret to mastery.
 - ✅ Aim for 100+ commits in the next 3 months.
 - ✅ Gamify your learning: streaks, challenges, and mini-projects.